davidclough/node/_documents/javascript-guide/javascript-guide.md

 	var percentageOfTotal = calculatePercentageOfTotal(10, 50, 150, 200)
 	console.log(percentageOfTotal);         // 40

 Of course, we can call a JavaScript function with any number of parameters already.
-We can currently achieve the same effect in a less elegant manner by manually processing the `arguments` property within the function code.
+We can currently achieve the same effect in a less elegant manner in ES5 by manually processing the `arguments` property within the function code.
 Also numbers is a _genuine_ array whereas `arguments` is only "array-like".
 You can iterate though the values in a `for` loop.
 However, you have to convert it into a genuine array in order to be able to use the `reduce` array:

 	function sumAggregator(total, num) {
 	  return total + num;